Azure/get-keyvault-secrets/README.md

 ```
 Add the json output as [a secret](https://aka.ms/create-secrets-for-GitHub-workflows) (let's say with the name `AZURE_CREDENTIALS`) in the GitHub repository.

-### Enable permissions to access the Keyvault secrets
+### Enable permissions to access the Key Vault secrets
-Provide explicit access policies on the above Azure service principal to be able to access your keyvault for `get` and `list` operations.
+Provide explicit access policies on the above Azure service principal to be able to access your Key Vault for `get` and `list` operations.
 Use below command for that:
 ```
 az keyvault set-policy -n $KV_NAME --secret-permissions get list --spn <clientId from the Azure SPN JSON>
 ```
 For more details, refer to [KeyVault Set-Policy](https://docs.microsoft.com/en-us/cli/azure/keyvault?view=azure-cli-latest#az-keyvault-set-policy).

 ### Consuming secrets fetched using the keyvault action in your workflow
-Sample workflow which leverages the keyvault action to fetch multiple secrets from the keyvault and use them as credentials for the docker login action.
+Sample workflow which leverages the Key Vault action to fetch multiple secrets from the Key Vault and use them as credentials for the docker login action.

 ```
 on: [push]